The 10 Most Euphoric High Teas

 Matcha Tea is exclusively used in Japan and exported to the rest of the world for its health-related benefits.
 The tea has gone through the ceiling for its euphoric effects.
 Matcha tea has a rich nutrient profile, and along with that, it offers some intense stress-relieving effects, like a euphoric high!

-Research suggests that Matcha tea produces an anxiolytic effect and trigger Dopamine and Serotonin neurotransmitters.
+Research suggests that Matcha tea produces a relaxing effect and triggers Dopamine and Serotonin neurotransmitters.
 These two neurotransmitters create euphoria, and you feel the tea high.

 Furthermore, just like coffee, Matcha tea also has caffeine in its composition.
 However, the caffeine content is 1/3rd of the caffeine content in coffee.
 Leaving behind the jittery effects of coffee, Matcha offers an ultimate euphoric high.